Germany again deports Lebanese gang leader Ibrahim Miri | DW | 23.11.2019

 A life of crime

-Between 1989 and 2014 Miri was charged for 19 separate offences in German courts.
+Between 1989 and 2014 Miri was charged for 19 separate offenses in German courts, including for robbery and serious theft, embezzlement and drug trafficking.

+He was released early from prison in May and deported to Lebanon in July.
+Despite a travel ban that meant he was unable to leave Lebanon, Miri reappeared in Bremen in October.
+He registered an asylum claim with German authorities and was then re-arrested.

 kmm/ng (dpa, AFP)